 Stakeholder Relations shall be the point of contact for information and discussion surrounding the progress of Entities.

-Suspension of an Entity
+103.4Suspension of an Entity

 Making a recommendation an Entity be suspended.

 Recommendations must be in writing and be addressed to the Chair of the Entity in question.
 A copy shall be sent to the Chair of the Steering Committee, Advisory Committee and Stakeholder Relations.